hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 * `address_prefixes` - (Required) The address prefixes to use for the subnet.

+-> **NOTE:** The feature of `AllowMultipleAddressPrefixesOnSubnet` is not available for public as of now, so `address_prefixes` only supports setting one address prefix.

 ---

 * `delegation` - (Optional) One or more `delegation` blocks as defined below.